 - Map and Locations

-At present, Barrett enrollment is not available to students pursuing a solely online degree or in a major at the ASU Lake Havasu City campus.
+Barrett offers two enrollment options - Lower Division and Upper Division.
+Barrett enrollment is not available to students pursuing an ASU degree at the Lake Havasu City campus or through ASU Online.
 Prospective honors college students should be mindful of deadlines and work to ensure that a complete application is on file by the appropriate date.

 Click each tab below to expand or collapse its contents.